 Professor Philip Kalra graduated from Cambridge University and St Thomas’ Hospital medical school in 1982 and has been a Consultant Nephrologist at Salford Royal NHS Foundation Trust since 1995.

-He has clinical interests in CKD and renal transplantation and is the departmental research lead with a profile in research into renovascular disease and in cardiovascular disease in CKD.
-Professor Kalra has a major interest in nephrology teaching, and edit the popular textbook ‘Essential Revision notes for the MRCP’, now in it's 21st year.
+He has clinical interests in all types of kidney disease including the highly prevalent chronic kidney disease (CKD) and kidney related hypertension.
+He is the Salford Renal departmental research lead with a profile in research into CKD progression and epidemiology, renovascular disease and cardiovascular disease in CKD.
+He is also Salford Royal Hospital's Principal Clinical Research lead.
+Professor Kalra has a major interest in nephrology teaching, and is editor of the popular textbook ‘Essential Revision notes for the MRCP’, now in it's 21st year.

-Professor Kalra is the Academic Vice-President of the UK Renal Association.
+Professor Kalra has served as the NIHR Comprehensive Research Network lead for Renal Disorders between 2010-18, the UK Kidney Research Consortium Chair between 2016-18 and was the Academic Vice-President of the UK Renal Association between 2016 and 2019.
 As well as this he has also been involved in the development of several large UK clinical trials in Nephrology and cardiology and has played a role in amalgamating Cardio-Renal education and research within the UK.

 Professor Kalra is also a Trustee of Kidneys for Life, a local renal charity.

 MB BChir 1982 University of Cambridge

 Renal medicine 12 Jun 1996